 Entering rehab and working through a 60-day program isn’t enough for most people.
 You need ongoing support from your counseling team.
-At Florida House Experience, you can continue through aftercare programs to get this level of support.
+At FHE Health, you can continue through aftercare programs to get this level of support.

 In the long term, it ensures that when you are thinking about using, there is someone to answer your call.
 Your counselor can help give you that strength when no one else does.

 A number of 12-step programs are available to you.
 Most areas have numerous programs led by others who are living in recovery, just like you.
 Be a part of these communities by going to meetings as often as you need to.

 To improve your own emotional health, learn to be there for others.
 In these group sessions, try to mentor those who have yet to enroll in rehab or who are thinking about using.
 By doing this, you form new bonds, but you also learn just how strong you are personally.

 Work to Forgive Your Family

 It’s not always possible to fix all your relationships when heading into recovery.
 Your parents may still blame you for the mistakes you made or for not being able to stop using.
 Your friendships may seem impossible to fix.

 That’s okay.
 Forgive your family and friends for anything you feel you need to.
 Then, move on.

 Don’t dwell on the what-ifs.
 As you work to rebuild your life, those individuals will see you are stronger and dedicated to recovery.
 Over time, this may allow them to step back into your life if you want them to.